ccdavis/cimdea/README.md

 * Support CSV
 * Multithreading support: In many cases processing IPUMS data is embarrassingly parallel so some effort should be given to threading in the library design.
 If it's hard, don't bother.
 Data Fusion is designed ground-up with concurrency in mind and Polars and DuckDB take advantage of multiple cores in places.

+Experimenting with data libraries: DuckDB can interoperate with Polars: You can make a Polars data frame from an Arrow data frame returned by a DuckDB query; and you can query a Polars data frame with DuckDB SQL.
+Also, Polars has a (maybe nascent ) SQL module.
+Data Fusion has good SQL support and a data frame interface as well.
+So there are going to be quite a few combinations to try, balancing performance and flexibility.

 ### IPUMS Conventions assumed by Cimdea